pixelite-co-nz/pixelite-co-nz.github.io/_posts/2014-12-13-adding-apple-android-favicons-drupal.markdown

 layout: post
 title: "Adding Apple and Android favicons to Drupal"
 subtitle: "Icons on all the things"
+excerpt: "As you end up building more and more websites that target mobile devices (e.g. iPhone, iPad, Android, Windows), you need to supply an ever increasing amount of favicons."
 header-img: "img/post-bg-favicon.png"
 permalink: /article/adding-apple-android-favicons-drupal
 author: "Sean Hamlin"